 If a corporation does not create a register, keep it up-to-date or is not provided when requested there are significant penalties.
 These penalties include fines up to $200,00- and six-months imprisonment.

-Though this is a requirement for federal corporations only at this time but as mentioned before provinces are moving forward with their own legislation and similar measures will be applicable for provincial corporations sooner or later.
+Though this is a requirement for federal corporations only at this time as mentioned before provinces are moving forward with their own legislation and similar measures will be applicable for provincial corporations sooner or later.
 It is advised to maintain such a register for all the corporations.